books

 -Brass Solders

-Brass solder consists of brass fusible at a low temperature, and is made by melting together copper and zinc, the ...
+Brass solder consists of brass fusible at a low temperature, and is made by melting together copper and zinc, the latter being in excess.
+A small quantity of ...

 -Yellow Hard Solders